 Like it or not, users play a significant role in these battles.
 When email phishing scams slip through the cracks of network perimeters, people are the last line of defense.

 “Should I or should I not click this link?”
-That’s the right question at the critical moment.
-Statistics of phishing scams suggest that security awareness training could provide effective education to help at these decision points.
+That’s the right question at this critical moment.
+Statistics of phishing scams suggest that security awareness training could provide adequate education to help at these decision points.

 The best way to enhance security and avoid being a part of next year’s phishing statistics article is to train, test, retrain, and repeat.
 Don’t get phished.